JeremiePat/TimerJS/README.md

 * Enable loop
 * Autorized "out of range" time (currently constrain to the a 0-1 range)
-* Improve reverse animation
+* Improve reversed animation
-* Add the ability to remember the last state of an animation when stoped.
+* Add the ability to remember the last state of an animation when stopped.
 * Add the ability to get a value against an arbitrary time, even if the timer is not playing.
 * Allow change of any paramaters while the timer is playing
 * Allow to synchronize several timers